RYS 500 Hour Yoga Teacher Training

 Maureen (USA) 500 Hr TTC, Jan 2015

 In parallel, a strong emphasis is placed on learning to teach advanced teaching techniques and at the same time developing personal practice.
-The 500 Hr training is an all-encompassing program.
+The 300 Hr training is an all-encompassing program.
 This course is suitable for teachers who have been teaching to the public who wish to enrich their practical and theoretical body of knowledge and also a great reintroduction to teaching immersion for those who have completed a 200 hour TTC but require extra coaching to take the step to becoming a teacher.
-On completion of the additional 300 hours of the Level 2 Teacher Training, a 500 hour Certificate is awarded.
+On completion of the Level 2 Teacher Training, a 500 hour Certificate is awarded.
 The training is recognised by Yoga Alliance UK and Yoga Alliance USA.

 Now that you have that strong Level 1, 200 HR foundation as a yoga teacher, in the advanced training you build on that foundation in a more creative and less linear way.
-The additional 300 hour training that makes up your 500 Hour qualification is structured with integrity to ensure you are not rushed or time burdened yet still constantly stimulated by challenging, creative and relevant learning outcomes.
+The additional 300 hour training is structured with integrity to ensure you are not rushed or time burdened yet still constantly stimulated by challenging, creative and relevant learning outcomes.
 A strong emphasis will be placed on deepening your personal practice during the training under Yogacharya Lalits guidance.

 Outline of our 300 Hour Syllabus

-There is a two-tiered approach to asana in this Level 2 training.
+There is a two-tiered approach to asana in this 300 Hr. training.
 The first level is geared towards trainees deepening their personal practice and progressing towards a peak relative to their individual constitutions, physical abilities and personal goals.
 The second tier is dedicated to learning to teach a series of asana derived from the Ashtanga Primary Series.

 Trainees are encouraged to balance challenging themselves through the Primary Series with a deep respect for their bodies and individual needs.
 Teachers will explore their personal practice experiences in relation to teaching practices- any personal asana limitations will be approached as an opportunity to explore alternative postures, props and modifications and these limitations will be utilized as teaching opportunities and areas of growth.